-The main reason as to why so many bloggers don’t earn money is because they aren’t patient enough.
-They work hard for a month, and think that should yield results, but they don’t see it.
+The main reason why so many bloggers don’t earn money is that they aren’t patient enough.
+They work hard for a month and think that should yield results, but they don’t see it.
 So, they walk away.

 But that could have been the moment that it was going to turn around.
 But they didn’t give it enough time.